How to Winterize A Shed | 11 Easy Tips for Your Fall Shed Cleanup

 7. Clean up around the shed’s foundation

-Rake up any leaves, grass clippings or other organic matter that accumulated around your shed through the summer.
-As much as possible you want to avoid having these types of material piled around your shed through the winter.
+Rake up any leaves, grass clippings, or other organic matter that accumulated around your shed through the summer.
+As much as possible, you want to avoid having these types of material piled around your shed through the winter.
 If they are left there to decompose, this increases the moisture content around your shed’s foundation and makes mold and mildew more likely to form.
 Not to mention the chance of mice or rats using piles of leaves and grass clippings for their winter nest.

 8. Clean off the siding.